 The Middle East and North Africa’s Gas-to-Power & Renewables Dialogue

-Held under the Chatham House rule, MENA Investment Exchange: Energy (MIX: Energy) will bring together investors, developers, financiers, policy-makers and analysts for a frank discussion of the Middle East and North Africa region’s diversified gas-to-power (GTP) and renewable energy (RE) industries.
+Held under the Chatham House rule, MENA Investment Exchange: Energy (MIX: Energy) brings together investors, developers, financiers, policy-makers and analysts for a frank discussion of the Middle East and North Africa region’s diversified gas-to-power and renewable energy industries.

 • Renewable energy development in the Middle East and North Africa.

 • Changing patterns of gas supply for GTP projects including domestic production outlook and gas/LNG imports.

 • Innovative financial structures, commercial returns, entry and exit strategies.

 • Where the region stands in the climate debate.